Make Strategic Financial Decisions

 About the CourseThis course is a rigorous introduction to alternative methods of valuation and will enable the learner to conduct analysis of most projects and companies.
 This course will also serve useful to anyone interested in, or required to, critically evaluating project and company analyses conducted by experts.

 About the CourseThis course is a theoretically sound and practical exposure to valuation.
-As the final course of the Specialization, it will be useful to anyone in understanding, conducting or critically evaluating project and company analyses conducted by experts.
+As the final course of the Specialization, it will be useful to anyone in understanding, conducting or critically evaluating company analyses conducted by experts.

 About the Capstone ProjectThis is Capstone Project that is the natural culmination of the Specialization and offers qualified learners to apply their knowledge to analyze a real company or complex project.
 It will reflect the most salient features of the real world that you are likely to confront.